pablopazos/TryHackMe/SOC1.md

 **` EDR (Endpoint Detection and Response)`**: An advanced security solution that monitors end-user devices (endpoints) like laptops, workstations, and servers in real-time.
 Unlike traditional Antivirus (AV), which looks for known file signatures, EDR focuses on behavioral analysis.

+**`SOAR (Security Orchestration, Automation, and Response)`**: It is a solution that orchestrates different security tools and automates incident response.
+Instead of a human doing everything manually, the SOAR uses Playbooks (pre-defined rules) to detect a threat (from the SIEM), enrich the data by checking if an IP is malicious, contain the danger by automatically blocking a malicious IP in the Firewall, and finally inform the analyst by creating a detailed report or ticket.

 ### DIfference between internal SOC and an MSSP:
 <img width="1289" height="550" alt="image" src="https://github.com/user-attachments/assets/30af286f-f12f-4d92-9fc6-609a5fdbc71a" />